 FUTURES provides technical assistance to OVW grantees and their partners seeking to work collaboratively and identify best practices in preventing trafficking.
 Site visits and tailored trainings on trafficking may also be available to OVW grantees and their partners as resources permit.
-We also have an extensive toolkit of resources that we can share, including sample protocols and case management procedures.

-To request technical assistance or for more information on the Building Collaborative Responses Project, please contact Mónica Arenas at marenas@futureswithoutviolence.org, or visit us at www.futureswithoutviolence.org/human-trafficking.
+To request technical assistance or for more information on the Building Collaborative Responses Project, please contact Monica Arenas at marenas@futureswithoutviolence.org or visit us at www.futureswithoutviolence.org/human-trafficking.

 This project is supported by Grant No. 2015-TA-AX-K029, awarded by the Office on Violence Against Women, U.S. Department of Justice.
-The opinions, findings, conclusions, and recommendations expressed in this publication/program/ exhibition are those of the author(s) and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.
+The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.